 For all of the purposes detailed, we collect basic personal data so that you can be identified.
-This can include your name, date of birth, age and contact details (including telephone number, e-mail or address including postcode).
+This can include your name, Community Health Index (CHI) number, date of birth, age, national insurance number, photographs, and contact details (including telephone number, e-mail or address including postcode).

 In order to support you, we may also collect information about your next of kin, family members, carers, GP, and details of any referrals made.
-We may also collect more personal or sensitive information depending on the type of support required.
+We may also collect more personal or sensitive information depending on the type of service required.
 For children under the age of 16 we also require to hold information on parents or carers, including contact information and, where relevant, personal or sensitive information.

 In order to support your health and wellbeing, we may collect special category (sensitive) data.
-We mostly record medical/health information which may include any health conditions and history, mental health and wellbeing, individual care and support needs, daily patterns or routine, dietary requirements, and any current medication.
+We mostly record medical/health information which may include any health conditions and history, mental health and wellbeing, individual care and support needs, daily patter or routine, dietary requirements, and any current medication.